shamsbasir/investigating_mitigating_failure_modes_in_pinns/README.md

-### Investigating and Mitigating Failures in Physics-informed Artificial Neural Networks
+### Investigating and Mitigating Failures in Physics-informed Neural Networks

 ### Abstract: